shimspedy/sengov/content/states/new-jersey/verlina-reynolds-jackson/_index.md

 When Assemblywoman Elizabeth Maher Muoio was nominated by Governor Phil Murphy to serve as the Treasurer of New Jersey, Reynolds-Jackson stepped up to succeed her.
 She was chosen at a February 10 Democratic county convention from Mercer County and Hunterdon County.
 Reynolds-Jackson has been serving in the Assembly since then, contributing to various committees and initiatives.

 She currently holds the following roles:
-- Vice-Chair of the Assembly’s Commerce and Economic Development committee
+- Vice-Chair of the Assemblys Commerce and Economic Development committee
 - Member of the Budget and Higher Education committees
 - Passionate advocate for maternal and infant health, sponsoring A-5472, which established the New Jersey Maternal and Infant Health Innovation Authority.